alefore/weblog/ten-years-of-edge.md

 This document is work-in-progress.
-As of 2024-04-13, this is still incomplete and I haven't yet had the time to fully review the manuscript.
+As of 2024-04-13, this is still incomplete and probably contains errors.
+I haven't yet had the time to fully review it.

 This document is an attempt to capture lessons I've learned working on Edge